walterxie/assignment-prs/README.md

 ## GWAS summary and genotypes data

-The GWAS summary had been preprocessed due to various of data issues.
+The GWAS summary had been pre-processed to protect you from some of the more annoying data issues.
 The columns used for the analysis are:

 ```GWAS
 rsid : the unique identifier of SNPs